 Tea pot: Flip your used teapots on their side and use them as birdhouses for your winged garden life.

 Used Tire: Do your research on how to build a small garden pond out of an old tire.
+Your pond will need more than just water.
+Make sure you invest in some essential pond equipment, such as marginal plants that inhabit shallow water in the margins.
 This upcycling option might involve a bit more work, but will also yield beautiful results.